-All construction or development that occurs or is proposed or intended to occur within the SCO - Scenic Corridor Overlay district shall adhere to the provisions of the underlying zone and in addition, the requirements of the SCO district as set forth herein.
+All construction or development that occurs or is proposed or intended to occur within the SCO - Scenic Corridor Overlay district that requires site plan approval or subdivision approval shall adhere to the provisions of the underlying zone and in addition to the requirements of the SCO district as set forth herein.
 Where the provisions of the SCO district conflict with those of the underlying zone, the requirements of the SCO district shall apply.